I stayed at 3 hotels during covid-19. The best option surprised me.

 There were stickers on the floor noting appropriate social distancing for guests — although I was the only guest checking in — and hand sanitizer dispensers were readily available.
 The front desk was barricaded with tables from the kitchen area to create more distance between guests and staff, and plexiglass panels propped up to further separate staff and guests.
 On those panels were stickers reminding guests that face masks were required in the hotel’s public areas and of the IHG Clean Promise, referring to InterContinental Hotels Group, which owns Holiday Inn Express.

 Before I could hole up in my room, I had to check in.
 This would be the most direct contact I had with others during the stay.
-The friendly front-desk attendant wore a face mask, but it kept slipping down below his nose as he spoke (a problem I’ve personally had when wearing a fabric mask).
-It didn’t directly make me feel unsafe, but it didn’t quell the uneasiness I had about staying in a hotel during the pandemic either.
+The friendly front-desk attendant wore a mask, but it kept slipping down below his nose as he spoke (a problem I’ve personally had when wearing a fabric mask).
+It didn’t directly make me feel unsafe, but it didn’t quell the uneasiness I had about staying in a hotel during the pandemic, either.

 To complete the check-in process, I had to physically hand him my ID and use my credit card in the terminal on the table in front of me.
 Before I went up to my room, the attendant explained there was no complimentary breakfast — a hallmark of Holiday Inn Express — but there were to-go bags of breakfast available for guests upon request.